ActuallyHappening/COMP1100/documents/Iteration_3/business_model_canvas.md

 ## Iteration 3:

-Assume all other channels, customer relationships etc from iterations one & two
+Building on the proven assumptions from iterations 1 and 2

 1) We believe students find it more seamless now that there exists only one central tab to select courses [Test Card 1](../iteration_3/test_cards.md)